Jfrederick12/react-fundraiser/README.md

-## ReactJS project focused on a mock fundraising app
+## ReactJS Mock Fundraising App
+More details to follow...